Queens is ‘dented but not defeated’

 And while he was happy with the new bus plan, he proposed one significant roadway change on Friday: for the Queens Boulevard redesign to extend beyond Borough Hall and into Jamaica, in the interest of safety and accessibility.

-Richards used Friday as an opportunity to again voice his support of a ferry to LaGuardia Airport, one of many proposed connections between the airport and the city’s mass transit.
-He also praised Hochul for her advocacy for the Interborough Express, a rail route that would connect much of Queens and Brooklyn upon its completion.
+Richards also used Friday as an opportunity to again voice his support of a ferry to LaGuardia Airport, one of many proposed connections between the airport and the city’s mass transit.
+And he praised Hochul for her advocacy for the Interborough Express, a rail route that would connect much of Queens and Brooklyn upon its completion.

 Those kinds of innovations, Richards said, will be crucial in the borough’s economic development.
 Touting his record on jobs, the borough president said that while unemployment was at 12.1 percent when he took office, it’s now down to 5.5 percent.
 He also spoke of his support of small businesses, many of which were the recipients of grants designed to help navigate the pandemic economy.